 Trainees will continue to think about the Roles and Responsibilities of a teacher within a primary school setting.
-They will consolidate previous practice and continue to develop their teacher identity.
+They will draw upon previous practice and continue to develop their teacher identity.

 Trainees consolidate their understanding of their key, legal and moral responsibilities, including the importance of Safeguarding, the Prevent strategy and British Values.
-Trainees will develop their understanding and practice of collaborative learning and continue to work effectively as part of a team supporting colleagues.
+Trainees will develop their understanding and practice of collaborative learning and begin to work effectively as part of a team supporting colleagues.
+Trainees begin to consider the impact of trauma informed practice.